mostevercxz/read_books/README.md

  - [python,to be continued]() Python 3.x source code??
  - [go, to be continued]()

-## Books to be read
- - The New Hacker's Dictionary
+## The most influential book
  - Code Complete 2
+ - The pragmatic programmer
+ - The clean coder
+ - Head first design patterns(Gang of Four)
  - SICP, write a scheme interpreter
- - implement a LR parser
  - The Mythical Man-Month
  - The C programming language, https://www.bell-labs.com/usr/dmr/www/chist.html

+## Books to be read
+ - The New Hacker's Dictionary
+ - implement a LR parser
  - Deep Learning, https://www.amazon.cn/%E5%9B%BE%E4%B9%A6/dp/0262035618/ref=sr_1_1?ie=UTF8&qid=1499911243&sr=8-1&keywords=deep+learning

 ## What to do when encountering an unfamiliar codebase?